autowarefoundation/autoware/docker/README.md

 $ source install/setup.bash
 $ ros2 run --prefix "gdb -ex run --args" autoware_YYY ZZZ
 ```

+For example, if you want to make modifications to [`autoware.universe/perception/autoware_bytetrack`](https://github.com/autowarefoundation/autoware.universe/tree/main/perception/autoware_bytetrack), you can execute the following commands to perform the volume mount and debug build and execution of only the `autoware_bytetrack`.

 ```shell
 $ docker run -it --rm \